About Brush Hero

 However, similar to Brush Hero, it’s designed to accommodate detergent, as well as to help clean most painted surfaces, including vehicles, boats, homes (along with window panes), and other flat surfaces.

-Pro tip: While we didn’t come across any specific examples during our research, the company emphasizes there are several Brush Hero counterfeits currently on the market.
+Pro tip: There are several Brush Hero counterfeits currently on the market.
 If you’re shopping on sites other than through the manufacturer, they note the following could indicate that it’s not the real deal:

 - Shipping Time is 12 days or more.